syncfusion-content/uwp-docs/uwp/SfRating/Getting-Started.md

 # Getting Started

-This section explains how to create the `SfRating` control.
+This section explains how to create a group of visual symbols used for rating with `SfRating` control.

-## Creating SfRating control
+## Adding SfRating control

 Create a Universal Windows project in Visual Studio and refer to the following assemblies.

-1. Syncfusion.
-SfInput.UWP
+* Syncfusion.SfInput.UWP
-2. Syncfusion.SfShared.UWP
+* Syncfusion.SfShared.UWP

-### Adding SfRating control through XAML Code

 1.Include the namespace for Syncfusion.SfInput.UWP assembly in MainPage.xaml